 Every evening before I finish up from work, I always ensure I have a plan of attack for the next day and ensure I have everything organised so I am not coming into an unorganised morning the following day.
 Think about it – how you start your day sets the tone for the rest of it.

 It sounds a bit silly, but people generally do forget to – and I am one of them!
 I have personally found taking a step away from my desk or going for a short walk helps me de-stress and re-evaluate.

 Lotus People are currently really focusing on handling stress within the workplace.
 We have organised a Wellness Event for our Executive Assistant Community.
 This will focus on the wellness in the workplace and we will be hosting a mindfulness workshop which will help you develop habits that will improve your health and well-being at work.

-If you have any Executive Assistants in your business or you are an Executive Assistant yourself please do get in touch with me on firstname.lastname@example.org, we would love to see you there.
+If you have any Executive Assistants in your business or you are an Executive Assistant yourself please do get in touch on firstname.lastname@example.org, we would love to hear from you.